-British Columbia bankruptcy trustees normally charge a basic amount to be paid toward the cost of administering a B.C. bankruptcy.
-For example, a common fee is $260 to start and $170 per month during the bankruptcy process.
+British Columbia bankruptcy trustees normally charge a basic amount to be paid toward the cost of administering a bankruptcy.
+For example, a common fee is $260 to start and and eight monthly payments of $200 during the bankruptcy process.
 This amount can vary depending on the circumstances of each individual.
 The payment can also be applied toward any surplus income which may be required to be paid to the trustee.

 What is Surplus Income?